joakim/kay/examples.md

     -- expressions...
 }

--- a receptor method illustrating how messages are used 'receptor with one (slot)' => {
+-- a receptor method illustrating how typed messages may be used 'enable-user username: (name: String) active: (enabled: Boolean)' => {
-    -- messages are flexible text patterns that may contain slots `()` holding arguments -- a slot's matched value will be bound to a field of that name -- this syntax could support typed arguments
+    -- messages are flexible text patterns that may contain slots `()` holding arguments -- a slot's matched value will be bound to a field of that name -- slots could support static typing, checking against type or protocol?

     -- `()` is also used to interpolate expressions (also fields) in slots when sending messages print (argument)